 Source: DX Media Direct

-Traditional ads and display ads are still effective ways of generating leads, especially when it comes to specific niches.
+Traditional and display ads are still effective in generating leads, especially regarding specific niches.
 Websites like DX Media Direct help businesses get their ads on national cable TV, giving businesses access to an impressive 87 million households.

 Be sure to choose the right lead generation channels for your audience by choosing the ones that are the most relevant to them.
 Use them to create brand awareness and a strong call to action.

 Email marketing is another great way of generating and engaging email leads for all sales funnel stages.
-Cold email campaigns are especially effective at finding new customers while keeping costs to a minimum.
+Cold email campaigns are especially effective at finding new customers while minimizing costs.

 Tools like Mailchimp come with useful features and templates that help you quickly create and automate effective email marketing campaigns.
 Make sure your marketing emails use as few words as possible, and explain why you’re contacting your lead in the opening paragraph.

 Cold calling doesn’t have the best reputation, but when done right, it can be a great way to generate leads.

 You can use lead generation tools to generate all the cold-calling leads you need.
 You can locate highly-targeted leads, use UpLead’s customer profiles to get to know them and adapt your cold calling approach to fit them.
 Here are a few popular cold calling scripts to get started.

 As Wendy’s successfully demonstrates above, social media can be a powerful way to generate warm leads and nurture the ones you already have.